openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 The Niko Home Control binding integrates with a [Niko Home Control](http://www.nikohomecontrol.be/) system through a Niko Home Control IP-interface.

 The binding has been tested with a Niko Home Control IP-interface (550-00508).
 This IP-interface provides access on the LAN.
 The binding does not require a Niko Home Control Gateway (550-00580), but does work with it in the LAN.
 It will not make a remote connection.
 It has also been confirmed to work with the Niko Home Control Connected Controller (550-00003).
+The binding does not work for Niko Home Control II.

 The binding exposes all actions from the Niko Home Control System that can be triggered from the smartphone/tablet interface, as defined in the Niko Home Control programming software.

-Supported actions are types are switches, dimmers and rollershutters.
+Supported action types are switches, dimmers and rollershutters or blinds.
 Niko Home Control alarm and notice messages are retrieved and made available in the binding.

 ## Supported Things